 Friday, December 27, 2013

-And then the parade marshal arrived to tell us we were heading south first, not north.
+And then Freddy, el jefe, arrived to tell us we were heading south first, not north.
 Oops.

 Daily emails to Freddy asking: “Do we know the route yet?
 Everyone is asking.”
 And the response was: “Not yet, or soon, or we have a meeting tomorrow.
 Don’t worry.”

-In the end I stop fretting, and just trusted that someone would know what the heck was happening.
+In the end, I stopped fretting and just trusted that someone would know what the heck was happening.
 I worried for naught.
-As it turns out the honking horns and backfiring motorcycles were all the notice that people needed to find the parade.
+As it turns out, the honking horns and backfiring motorcycles were all the notice that people needed to find the parade.
 And find us they did.
-The kids and adults came streaming out of houses and side streets laughing and calling out to the various participants.
+The kids and adults came streaming out of houses and side streets, laughing and calling out to the various participants.
 Handfuls of wrapped candy tossed towards the crowds created giggling pandemonium.

-Those of us that were in costumes could not see very well.
+Those of us who were in costumes could not see very well.
 I had to keep asking my friend and driver, Marcy Watt, which way I should be looking and waving.
-Most of the time she couldn’t understand what I said; my words were muffled by the large padded head, sounding much like a mouse squeaking – or as we called it; mouse-speak.
+Most of the time, she couldn’t understand what I said; my words were muffled by the large padded head, sounding much like a mouse squeaking – or as we called it, mouse-speak.
 But we thoroughly enjoyed the experience.
 Marcy repeated over and over how this night would always be a favourite Isla memory for her.

-As we turned the corner onto the larger road that passes the Super X-press in the colonias a group of thirty-something-men having a pre-Christmas celebration near Zina’s Guest House, shouted Mickey’s name.
+As we turned the corner onto the larger road that passes the Super X-press in the colonias, a group of thirty-something men having a pre-Christmas celebration near Zina’s Guest House, shouted Mickey’s name.
 Mickey decided to get out of the golf cart and meet some of his fans.
 Oh, oh.
 Mistake.
-They whole heartedly embraced Mickey Mouse, tossing him into the air.
-Fortunately for everyone involved they caught him before he slammed onto the concrete.
+They wholeheartedly embraced Mickey Mouse, tossing him into the air.
+Fortunately, they caught him before he slammed onto the concrete.
 A hundred or so little kids watched in horrified suspense, wondering if their hero was going to be hurt.

-However, Elmo, (Freddy Medina) was convinced to stay in costume and participate in the city parade, starting immediately after ours finished.
+However, Elmo (Freddy Medina) was convinced to stay in costume and participate in the city parade, starting immediately after ours finished.
 Poor guy, he was in costume for four and a half hours.
 He likely lost ten pounds in fluids.
-Another islander, Ashley Blogins, mentioned that she had once worked at Disneyland, where characters were strictly monitored and allowed to stay in costume for ten-minute increments, according to the temperature.

 Thank you again for a memorable experience, allowing your Disney friends to meet your Isla friends.

-PS: none of the parade photos are mine.
-It was impossible for me to take pics while dressed in costume.
-Thank you to Darren, Alexis, Deb, Francisco, Marcy, for letting us to use your photos for the blog this week.
+Thanks to Darren, Alexis, Deb, and Marcy for letting us use your photos for the blog this week.

 Friday, December 20, 2013